Day 01: Arrival in Kathmandu

 The day will start with a guided tour of Kathmandu's historical and spiritual attractions; including the historic Durbar Square, the famous Swayambhunath (Monkey temple) from where you will see beautiful view of Kathmandu valley, the sacred Hindu temple of Pashupati Nath, and Bouddhanath Stupa, which is the second biggest Stupa of the world .
 After returning back to the hotel, you will make some preparation for next day's journey to Bhutan.

 Today, you will be transferred to the airport for your flight to Paro (2,135m/7,000 ft) that offers fascinating views of the eastern Himalayan range of Nepal including the Mt.
 Everest.
 On arrival, our Druk Yul representative will pick you up and transfer to the hotel for a short rest and lunch.
 Later the day, you will explore around the Paro valley, visit one of the strategic but ruined fortress of Drugyul Dzong.
 From here, on a clear day you can see Mount Jumolhari, Bhutan's second-highest mountain at 7,314meters.
-Overnight at hotel in Paro.(Breakfast, Lunch & dinner are included)
+Overnight at hotel in Paro.

 Today, after breakfast you will hike to Taktsang (Tiger's Nest) Monastery, which is Druk Yul most famous monastery situated at 3180 meters.
 Guru Rinpoche is said to have flown on the back of a tigress to meditate in a cave where Taktsang Monastery now stands.
 Lunch will be served in the Cafeteria Restaurant, located about halfway up on the mountain.
 The monastery is perched on the edge of a steep cliff, about 900 meters above Paro Valley.
 After having explored the monastery, you will hike down to Paro.
 Then drive to Thimphu, capital city of Bhutan.
-Overnight at hotel in Thimphu.(Breakfast, Lunch & dinner are included)
+Overnight at hotel in Thimphu.

 Today, you will explore the major sites of Thimphu on a relaxed guided tour.
 Highlights include the memorial Chorten built in memory of the late third King Jigme Dorji Wangchuck, commanding 15th century Changangkha Temple, the traditional indigenous hospital, the National Library with its treasure troves of manuscripts and ancient texts and the traditional painting school where education is free for students to learn the ancient skills of traditional painting.
 Later on, you will drive through beautiful countryside to Wangduephodrang across the Dochula Pass, where on a clear day you can get spectacular views of the Himalayas.
 From the pass, drive downhill through the forests of rhododendron, fir and hemlock.
 Check into the hotel on arrival.
 Overnight at hotel in Wangduephodrang.
-(Breakfast, Lunch & dinner are included)

 After breakfast, you will visit the Punakha Dzong, which is stunningly situated in between the male and female rivers like an anchored ship.
 On the way back, you will visit Chimi Lhakhang, which is a fertility temple dedicated to Divine Madman or Lama Drukpa Kuenley.
 If you wish, receive the blessing from the Lama's wooden phallus!
 Continue drive to Paro via Dochu La Pass.
 Here, you will visit the new Druk Wangyal Monastery, which is the only of its kind in the country with elaborate paintings depicting the lineage of the present monarchy and their visionary works.
 Stop in Thimphu for lunch.
 Later in the evening, you can drive to Paro.
-Overnight at hotel in Paro.(Breakfast, Lunch & dinner are included)
+Overnight at hotel in Paro.

 Today you will be back to Kathmandu from Druk Yul.
 This morning we will transfer you to the Paro airport to catch your short but very scenic flight to reach Kathmandu that goes again above the massive Himalayan range such as Mt Everest, Kanchenjunga, Chomolhari, Tsrim Gang and Jichu Drake.
 On arrival at Kathmandu, we will pick you up and transfer to the hotel.
 Remaining time you can just rest and relax at the hotel or can explore surrounding areas in Kathmandu.
-Overnight at hotel in Kathmandu.(Breakfast is included)
+Overnight at hotel in Kathmandu.

-Sightseeing Tour: Patan & Bhaktapur
+Day 08: Sightseeing Tour: Patan & Bhaktapur

 We start our tour of two more UNESCO World Heritage Site cities adjacent to Kathmandu: Patan & Bhaktapur.
 Patan is also known as The City of Fine Arts.
 Patan Durbar Square is one of the places in the Kathmandu Valley where the medieval arts and architecture still remain in its original state.
 The Durbar Square is full of ancient places, temples and shrines, noted for their exquisite carvings, mostly the Hindu and Buddhist monuments.
 Similarly, the medieval town of Bhaktapur, or the Town of the Devotees, preserves medieval arts, architecture, culture, and lifestyle to this date.
 One is sure to feel like travelling back into the past while walking along the Bhaktapur thoroughfares, squares and streets.
 Later in the day, you can do your last minute shopping for souvenirs or gift for your family, friends or relatives.
-Overnight at hotel in Kathmandu.(Breakfast and farewell dinner are included)
+Overnight in Kathmandu.

-Departure from Kathmandu or extend your trip
+Day 09: Departure from Kathmandu or extend your trip

 If departing, you will be transferred to the international airport for your departure flight to your onwards destination or if you have other trips to extend, you can simply go ahead with your program.